 Provides an overview of the biological, cognitive, and psychosocial aspects of adulthood and aging including theories of aging and specific research in the field of gerontology.
 Focuses on genetic and environmental factors that influence health as we age.
 Includes the challenges specific to gender, ability level, and culture.
 Recommended: PSY 201 or PSY 201A or PSY 215.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: (WR 115 and RD 115) or IRW 115 and MTH 20 or equivalent placement.
 Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 - Web Technical Requirements:

 - Please be sure to read the quick guide to Distance Education technical requirements.

 - Students with disabilities should notify their instructor if accommodations are needed to take this class.
 For information about technologies that help people with disabilities in taking Web based distance learning classes please visit the Office for Students with Disabilities website.

 - Web Prerequisite | Start Guide for Online Learning:

 - Before you take your first online class at PCC, you must complete the start guide for online learning.
 The start guide will help you decide if online classes are right for you.
 Once you complete the start guide, you will be eligible to register for online classes.
 To learn more, go to http://www.pcc.edu/osg